Younousse Sèye

-Younousse Sèye (born 1940) is a Senegalese artist and actress.
+Younousse Sèye (born 1940) is a Senegalese artist, poet, and actress.
 Considered Senegal's first woman painter, she is best known for her mixed-media works incorporating cowrie shells.
 Having no formal training in either visual art or acting, she achieved success in the post-independence Dakar art scene and appeared in several major films by the Senegalese director Ousmane Sembène.

 Early life

 Younousse Sèye was born in 1940 in Saint-Louis, Senegal.
 She began painting as a teenager, receiving no formal training.
 However, she learned some techniques from her mother, who was a fabric-dyer.
 After studying stenography, she got married and moved to Dakar, where she worked as a secretary and cared for her young family.

 Art

 Sèye was part of the first generation of Senegalese artists following the country's independence from France in 1960.

 When she was starting out as an artist, she participated as a staff member of the First World Festival of Black Arts in Dakar in 1966.
 Then, in 1969, having become established in the region's art world, she participated in the First Pan-African Cultural Festival in Algiers.
 There, she won a UNESCO grant for a residency anywhere she would like; eschewing Europe, she chose to study in the Ivory Coast.
 In 1972, following her residency, she had a solo exhibition at the Hôtel Ivoire in Abidjan.
 Her work was included in the government-sponsored touring exhibit Senegalese Art Today, which debuted in Paris in 1974.
 She was then invited to participate in the FESTAC 77 showcase.

 Léopold Senghor and Félix Houphouët-Boigny were among the high-profile collectors and supporters of her work.
 She has worked on public commissions for the offices of the Organisation of African Unity in Ethiopia and Léopold Sédar Senghor International Airport in Dakar, among others.

 In 2003, she co-founded the nonprofit art collective Le Collectif Artistes Plasticiens.

 Sèye works in mixed media, combining oil painting with embellishments, most notably cowrie shells.
 While she is also known for her marble carving, she is best known for her "clever and sustained use" of these shells, exploring their persistent symbolic weight as part of a pan-African visual vocabulary, symbolizing everything from currency to womanhood.
 Her work frequently deals with gender, and she has long been an advocate for women's participation in society, pushing her patron President Senghor to include women in his government.

 Her work incorporates elements of Négritude and Pan-Africanism, but with a critical distance.
 However, she was considered notable at the time for her style "free of the influence of the French classic tradition."